cscorley/dissertation/chapters/4_proposed/3_combo.md

 areas is in how the topic model is constructed.

-For RQ1, we want to find if the two approaches can rely on the same model with minimal interference from one another's needs.
+For RQ1, we want to find if the two approaches can rely on the same model with minimal interference from one another's requirements.
 For example, the FLT task may perform better with less topics, while the DIT task may require many topics for optimal performance.
 Table \ref{table:combo-rq1} outlines the factors about the model construction we will consider.

 Factor      Values
 ---------   ------
 K           {100, 200, 500}
 $\alpha$    {1/K, 2/K, 5/K}
 $\beta$     {1/K, 2/K, 5/K}
+Task        {FLT, DIT}
 ---------   ------

 Table: Case study factors \label{table:combo-rq1}